 Cost of entertainment and eating out in Indianapolis

 If you like to treat yourself to the odd night out, you’ll find that Indianapolis’s entertainment and dining options cater to most tastes with fine eateries, fun bars, and ritzy clubs.
-The cost of a night out will largely depend on your preference, but budget-conscious newcomers can still enjoy the city
+The cost of a night out will largely depend on your preference, but budget-conscious newcomers can still enjoy the city.

-January is a perfect time to learn about the city’s culinary offerings, thanks to Devour Indy, where hundreds of restaurants offer special three-course menus at discounted prices.
+Thanks to Devour Indy, January is a perfect time to learn about the city’s culinary offerings, where hundreds of restaurants offer special three-course menus at discounted prices.
 May is another lively time in the city, as it hosts the iconic Indy 500 motor race, during which you can find special rates and promotions all across town.
 Cultural events like the Indy Jazz Fest, the Indianapolis Pride Festival, and the Indiana State Fair are great ways to experience local culture without a hefty price tag.

 Many of the city’s attractions are free of charge.
 Museums, parks, canal walks, monuments, memorials, galleries, and more can be visited for little or no cost, making it possible to enjoy Indianapolis without stretching your budget too far.